Advocating in a Pandemic

 With some technology and creativity, CASA staff and volunteers can still be strong and consistent advocates for the children they have been appointed to while maintaining social distancing and quarantine protocols.
 In light of guidelines that have been released from the World Health Organization, Center for Disease Control, and State and local Departments of Health, the following practices will guide our work until further notice.
 As this public health crisis continues to evolve, these guidelines will be updated.

-All meetings will take place remotely.
+Most meetings will take place remotely.
 Staff can always be reached via email, cell phone, or by office phone, which can be found in our Staff Directory.
 Some CASA staff are currently working from home, and others are working in the office.
-However, you should not plan to meet with any CASA staff in person until further notice.
+When scheduling a meeting with a CASA, share your level of comfort with an in person or virtual meeting.

 Some hearings are being conducted remotely through Zoom, and others are being held in person.
 When hearings do take place in person, we can request that the court accept the CASA’s participation telephonically.
-Regardless of the CASA’s participation in the hearing, the CASA Staff Attorney will be present to represent the CASA program.
 It is essential that all court reports continue to be submitted on time, in order to ensure that fact-based recommendations are made to the court.
-CASA volunteers should communicate with their supervisors regarding upcoming hearings.
+CASA volunteers should communicate with their coordinators regarding upcoming hearings.

-We are continuing to recruit volunteers, and encourage anyone interested to reach out to us with questions and apply on our website.
+We are continuing to recruit volunteers.
+Encourage anyone interested to reach out to us with questions and apply on our website.

 GUIDELINES FOR IN-PERSON VISITS